theGUI001/NextInvoice/README.md

 NextInvoice offers the following features:

 - Tracking of invoices by status, such as pending, paid, overdue and canceled.
-- Generation of financial reports by period, client, category or status.
+- Generation of financial reports.

 ## Contribution